-The minibar as we know it was first introduced by the Hong Kong Hilton in 1974, and when it resulted in a 5% boost in overall revenue Hilton rolled it out to all of its hotels.
-Others soon followed suit, and by the 1990s minibars became an expected amenity in hotel rooms around the world – for better or worse.
+The minibar as we know it was first introduced by the Hong Kong Hilton in 1974.
+And when it resulted in a 5% boost in overall revenue, Hilton rolled it out to all its hotels.
+Others soon followed suit, and by the 1990s, minibars became an expected amenity in hotel rooms around the world – for better or worse.

-For despite often eye-watering prices, minibars operate on slim profit margins, mainly because they are labour-intensive to manage.
+For despite often high prices, minibars operate on slim profit margins, mainly because they are labor-intensive to manage.
 Guests resent paying huge mark-ups and often dispute the bill, leaving hotels to swallow the cost or face an argument at check-out.

-As a result, mid-range hotels started phasing them out in the 2000s and turned their focus on developing public spaces instead, or setting up grab ‘n’ go minimarkets as a replacement.
+As a result, mid-range hotels started phasing them out in the 2000s and turned their focus to developing their public spaces instead, or setting up grab ‘n’ go minimarkets as a replacement.

-Having said that, minibars aren’t necessarily heading for extinction.
-They’ve remained a popular amenity in Asia and market research firm Hexa recently predicted that the market will be worth US$1.49bn by 2024.
-This growth is largely fuelled by luxury hotels, where guests care more about convenience than high costs.
+Having said that, minibars aren’t necessarily going extinct.
+They’ve remained an amenity in Asia, where labor costs are lower, and market research firm Hexa recently predicted that the market will be worth US$1.49bn by 2024.
+This growth is largely fueled by luxury hotels, where guests care more about convenience than high costs.

 Is it worth having a minibar?

 Whether or not to offer a minibar should be part of your overall guest satisfaction strategy, says Peter Van Allen, a hospitality consultant with Cayuga Hospitality Consulting who spent five years as global lead for non-room pricing at Hilton Worldwide.
 “A guest who’s arrived late or doesn’t want to go to the bar or restaurant on their own will see the minibar as a plus – but prices have to be reasonable and should be clearly displayed.